 Types of Heart Disease

-There are many different types of heart disease – some are congenital (people are born with heart problems) while a majority of heart diseases develop over the course of time and affect people later in life.
+There are many different types of heart disease.
+Some are congenital (people are born with heart problems), but a majority of heart diseases develop over the course of time and affect people later in life.
 You’ll find some of the most common heart diseases listed below.

 Coronary Artery Disease

 Blockage in the coronary arteries is called coronary artery disease—a condition in which the heart muscles don't get enough blood and oxygen.
-The most serious effect of coronary artery disease is sudden death without warning—something that usually happens in individuals who have had heart attacks or other heart damage.
+The most serious effect of coronary artery disease is sudden death without warning.
+This usually happens in individuals who have had heart attacks or other heart damage.

 A form of coronary artery disease in which the blood flow to the heart muscle is reduced but produces very little pain or symptoms.
 When discomfort is experienced, it is usually during physical exertion.

-Angina pectoris: pain or pressure in the chest, back, arm or jaw, which indicates that the heart muscle isn't receiving enough oxygen.
+Angina is discomfort or pain that occurs when your heart is not getting enough oxygen and nutrients.
 Angina may be caused by a narrowing of the arteries or muscle spasms in the coronary arteries.
 These spasms may be induced by cigarette smoke, cold temperatures, strong emotions, and other sources.
 It is important to note that angina isn't a heart attack and doesn't usually cause permanent heart damage, even though it causes pain.
-The pain of angina can be relieved either by increasing the oxygen supply to the heart or by decreasing the heart's demand for oxygen.

 Symptoms of Angina